 started serialization in 2004, written by Tadashi Aginote

-and with art by Shu Okimoto, and continues to this day, having been collected into 34 Japanese volumes.
+and with art by Shu Okimoto, and finished in 2014, having been collected into 44 Japanese volumes.
 It started being released in the United States in late 2011 by Vertical, under the title The Drops Of God

 .
 However, releases in the US came to a grinding halt, due to low sales numbers.
 To add insult to injury, the author requested that the release skip about 120 chapters and jump to the so-called New World arc, a decision that was received with contempt by readers.
 With no new release dates on the horizon, it is unlikely that the series will be picked up again